oracle/weblogic-kubernetes-operator/site/config-overrides.md

   > exit()
   ```

+**IMPORTANT: Custom override changes, such as updating an override config map, a secret, or a Domain resource, will not take effect until your Domain is restarted.**

-**IMPORTANT: WebLogic Servers will still boot, and will skip overriding, when they detect an incorrectly formatted config override template file.
-So it is important to make template files are correct in a QA environment before attempting to use them in production, as a custom override may be critical for correctness.**
+**IMPORTANT: Incorrectly formatted override files are 'somewhat' silently ignored.
+WebLogic Servers log errors or warnings, but will still boot, and will skip overriding, when they detect an incorrectly formatted config override template file.
+So it is important to make sure template files are correct in a QA environment by checking your WebLogic Pod logs for situational config errors and warnings, before attempting to use them in production.**

 ---
 # Internal Design Flow